Measuring the Value of Financial Advice

 Data Source: Shawn Tydlaska with Ballast Point Financial Planning

-Something that often gets overlooked by not just clients, but also the financial industry as a whole, is the actual life enhancements that a good financial planner provides for their clients.
+Something that often gets overlooked is the actual life enhancements that a good financial planner provides for their clients.
 Frequently, we focus too much on the numbers are forget that living a fulfilling life is really what most of us care about.
 So then how does a financial planner fit into this part of a client's life?

-According to nationally recognized life planning guru, Mitch Anthony, there are 6 ways a financial planner can offer a "Return-On-Life" with clients (the following points outlined in italics were originally posted on Kitces.com):
+According to nationally recognized life planning guru, Mitch Anthony, there are 6 ways a financial planner can offer a "Return-On-Life" to their clients (the following points outlined in italics were originally posted on Kitces.com):

 Organization.
 We will help bring order to your financial life, by assisting you in getting your financial house in order (at both the “macro” level of investments, insurance, estate, taxes, etc., and also the “micro” level of household cash flow).

 Accountability.
 We will help you follow through on financial commitments, by working with you to prioritize your goals, show you the steps you need to take, and regularly review your progress towards achieving them.

 Objectivity.
 We bring insight from the outside to help you avoid emotionally driven decisions in important money matters, by being available to consult with you at key moments of decision-making, doing the research necessary to ensure you have all the information, and managing and disclosing any of our own potential conflicts of interest.

 Proactivity.
 We work with you to anticipate your life transitions and to be financially prepared for them, by regularly assessing any potential life transitions that might be coming, and creating the action plan necessary to address and manage them ahead of time.